varocketry/guitar-mastery-hub/public/lessons/lesson_008_advanced_strumming_techniques.md

 ---

-## 📖 THEORY: Building on Your Strumming Foundation
+## ðŸ“– THEORY: Building on Your Strumming Foundation

 ### What You've Already Mastered